The NOT EXISTS operator

 3.

-Comparison with IN
+Comparison with IN:

 o NOT EXISTS

-can be more efficient than NOT IN
+can be more efficient than NOT IN, especially when the subquery might

 return a large number of rows.
-NOT IN
+NOT IN evaluates the subquery for all possible

 values, while NOT

-stops as soon as a match is found.
+EXISTS stops as soon as a match is found.

 Example Queries Using NOT EXISTS: